 Shortlisting and judging

 - The members of the Judging panel will comprise a representative of STFC, ESO, RAS, the ABSW and a representative of the European science journalism community.

 - Shortlisted entrants will be notified no later than 24 August 2012 by email or telephone call, and will be invited to attend the Prize Ceremony to be held in mid-September at a UK venue.
 If you have not been contacted by the organisers by 24 August 2012, you have been unsuccessful.
 The winner will be chosen by the Judging panel and will be notified in advance in order to make arrangements to attend the Prize Ceremony.

 - STFC will provide a subsidy of no more than two hundred pounds (£200), subject to actual expenditure, to facilitate the attendance of shortlisted entrants at the Prize Ceremony.
 Entrants should note that the subsidy may not cover all associated costs.

 Acceptance of the Prize

-- Entrants must be able to take up their Prize in November 2012.
+- Entrants must be able to take up their Prize between 1 October and 20 December 2013, with the actual date subject to ESO agreement.
 The Prize may involve a visit to astronomical facilities located at high altitudes of up to 5100 metres, and the Prize winner will be required to provide a medical clearance (at their own expense) prior to the Prize trip.